Meet the Arcata Arts Institute faculty and staff:

 Director, Founder and Media And Visual Arts Faculty Anne Bown-Crawford

-She is also a new media studio artist and a freelance graphic designer who specializes in branding non proﬁt organizations via print and web.
+She is a new media studio artist and a freelance graphic designer whospecializes in branding non profit organizations via print and web.

 Visual Arts Johanna Mauro

 Johanna has been teaching art and photography since 1998.
 She received her undergraduate degree from UC Santa Cruz, with a major in art, and her teaching credential from HSU.
 She loves supporting high school students in their exploration of personal creative expression.

 Melanie grew up in Three Rivers, a small town at the base of Sequoia National Park, where she initially began her pursuit of theatre arts.
 She spent a short jaunt of time in Los Angeles where she received her undergraduate degree from Occidental College in psychology and theatre while working both onstage and backstage for theater and film companies.
 In 2002 she found her way to Arcata and shortly after began to perform within the local theater, dance, spoken word and performing arts circles.
 She has been involved in performances with North Coast Repertory Theatre, Redwood Curtain Theatre, A Reason to Listen Poetry Collective, 2Left Feet Dance, BigNorthWest Dance, Chakra Nation Hoopers, Circus of the Elements, Nightshade Serenade, and Free the Beasts.
 Melanie has been teaching math and performing arts since receiving her credential from Humboldt State in 2003.
 In addition to teaching and performing, Melanie actively choreographs pieces for local dance productions.
 She is a certified Chakra Nation Hoop Dance Instructor who may currently be seen with the Redwood Rings Hoop Troupe and Kitty Inferno Fire.